DevAgnihotri/MCA_Sem_2/OS/Unit5.md

 In summary, a file system is like the brain of your storage device, making sure all your data is safe, organized, and easy to use.

-## Detailed Discussion: Linked, Contiguous, Indexed, and Multi-level Indexing File Allocation Schemes
+## Q Detailed Discussion: Linked, Contiguous, Indexed, and Multi-level Indexing File Allocation Schemes

 ### 1. Contiguous Allocation